 - Lastly, your Alien Registration Card no. if you are not a citizen of the U.S.

-Should you find yourself unemployed again, you will have to submit a fresh application to restart your old claim.
+To reopen unemployment claims, you will have to submit a fresh application.
 Remember, your claim does not start until you apply for it.
 So you may want to consider doing that at the earliest.
 Follow these steps and you’ll be ok soon.

 - Submit a new claim.
 You can do this via telephone/internet/mail.
 We recommend using the internet because that is the fastest way to file a claim.